 Bulk freight is used to describe cargo that is not packaged.

 Carriers are the companies that physically transport cargo for shippers.
 Many carriers can operate by land, sea, and air.

-A consignee is the financially responsible party of a shipment and is usually also the recipient.
+A consignee is the financially responsible party of a shipment and is usually the recipient.

-A container is a large steel storage unit designed to withstand the elements in order to transport goods.
+A container is a large steel storage unit designed to withstand the elements to transport goods.